Actemra PFP AI (Tocilizumab)

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Actemra affects you.
+Be careful when driving or using machinery until you know how Actemra affects you.

 Storage

-Store in a refrigerator at 2°C to 8°C. Do not freeze.
-Keep the pre-filled pen in its carton to protect from light and keep dry.
-Once removed from the refrigerator, the pen can be stored up to 2 weeks (14 days) at or below 30°C.
+Store Actemra in a refrigerator at 2°C to 8°C. Do not freeze.
+Once removed from the refrigerator, it can be kept at room temperature (up to 30°C) for up to 14 days.

 Overdose Information